olafborghi/AON_ACTION/README.md

 10_cluster_info
 - cluster_info.ipynb: Code to generate the Supplementary Tables on peak activation coordinates from the whole brain contrasts

-Feel free to re-use my code, and if you find any mistakes (and you will find them), or have any questions, please contact me!
+Feel free to re-use my code, and if you find any mistakes (and I am sure you will find some), or have any questions, please contact me!

 Contact: olafborghi@gmail.com